Karampouzouklis/zone01_go-reloaded/PROGRESS.md

 **Justification**: Learning Go fundamentals, design patterns, and best practices is more valuable than micro-optimizations at this stage.

 ### Last Session Notes
-- ✅ Successfully completed TASK-006: Multi-word Case Transformations
+- ✅ Successfully completed TASK-007: Punctuation Formatting
-- Extended existing `processCaseTransformations()` function to handle counted markers
+- Implemented `processPunctuation()` function for proper spacing of .,!?:; marks
-- Implemented backward word traversal with `wordsTransformed` counter and bounds checking
+- Removes spaces before punctuation and ensures single space after (when not at end)
-- Added default count handling for backward compatibility (count=0 becomes count=1)
+- Added 6 comprehensive test cases covering all punctuation scenarios
-- All tests passing (25 total test cases including 4 new multi-word tests)
+- All tests passing (31 total test cases including new punctuation tests)
-- **Key insight**: Single function approach works well - same logic, just different loop count
+- **Key insight**: Token state management is crucial for formatting decisions
-- Learned loop control with counters, bounds checking, and function extension techniques
+- Learned range loops with index access, conditional spacing, and token creation
-- Integration testing successful - "This is so exciting (up, 2)" → "This is SO EXCITING"
+- Integration testing successful - "I was sitting over there ,and then BAMM !!" → "I was sitting over there, and then BAMM!!"
-- Pipeline architecture continues to work beautifully with extended functionality
+- Pipeline architecture continues to work beautifully with formatting transformations
 - Following TDD methodology with immediate PROGRESS.md updates

 ### Next Session Instructions
-1. Continue with TASK-007: Implement punctuation formatting for .,!?:;
+1. Continue with TASK-008: Implement punctuation group handling (..., !?, etc.)
-2. Add punctuation positioning rules (close to previous word, space after)
+2. Extend punctuation formatting to handle grouped punctuation as single units
-3. Handle punctuation spacing and formatting requirements
+3. Handle special cases for punctuation groups vs individual marks
-4. Write comprehensive tests for punctuation formatting
+4. Write comprehensive tests for punctuation group formatting
 5. Maintain step-by-step Go learning approach with explanations

 ### Session Restoration Command